galoistom/notes/lecture note/代数学1 note.md

 *Proof*: Consider $G / H\rightarrow G / K$, $gH\mapsto gK$, we need to check it has kernel $K / H$.
 As if $gH$ s.t. $gK=K$, then $g\in K$, so $ker=\{ gH:g\in K \}=K / H$.

 **Theorem** 4: $N\triangleleft G$ normal, then there is a bijection {subgroups of $G$ containing $N$} <--> {subgroups of $G / N$}, with $A\mapsto A / N$ and $\overline{A}\mapsto \pi ^{-1}(\overline{A})$, where $\pi:G\rightarrow G / N$ is the quotient map.
 In fact, the bijection preserves intersection, index, normal, quotient.

+**Definition**: A group $G$ is **simple** if it has no nontrivial normal subgroup.
+This definition is important because we can some how split the question into two part, first split $G$ intn parts of simple groups, and glue then together into $G$.

+>[!note] Hölder's program
+>Classify all finite groups.
+(People have already solve the case of simple groups)